-On June 15, 1999, we entered into a credit agreement by and among the Company, a group of lenders and ABN AMRO Bank N.V. ("ABN AMRO") as administrative agent for the lender group.
+On June 15, 1999, we entered into a credit agreement with a group of lenders and ABN AMRO Bank N.V. ("ABN AMRO") as administrative agent for the lender group.
 The credit agreement consists of two credit facilities: a \$60 million unsecured revolving credit facility ("Revolver"), and a \$220 million unsecured reducing term loan ("Term Loan").
-On June 15, 1999, the Company borrowed \$220 million under the Term Loan and approximately \$33 million under the Revolver.
+On June 15, 1999, the Company borrowed \$220 million under the term loan and approximately \$33 million under the revolving credit facility.
+On September 16, 1999, \$33 million of borrowings under the revolving credit facility were repaid.
 The credit facilities allow for borrowings at adjustable rates.
 Interest payments are due quarterly.
-The Revolver and Term Loan expire on June 30, 2002 at which time outstanding borrowings are payable in full.
+The revolving credit facility and term loan expire on June 30, 2002 at which time outstanding borrowings are payable in full.
 The Term Loan has mandatory redemptions of \$12.5 million per quarter beginning March 31, 2000 through September 30, 2001, increasing to \$25 million per quarter for the two quarters ending December 31, 2001 and March 31, 2002, with the remaining balance due at maturity.
 We, in accordance with the credit agreement, must comply with certain financial covenants related to profitability, tangible net worth, working capital, and debt leverage.
-At July 3, 1999, we were in compliance with these covenants.
-Both the Revolver and the Term Loan may be prepaid in part or in full without penalty.
+At October 2, 1999, we were in compliance with these covenants.
+Both the revolving credit facility and the term loan may be prepaid in part or in full without penalty.

-Capital additions were \$3.1 million, net of retirements, during the first fiscal quarter of 2000.
+Capital additions were \$9.3 million, and \$10.8 million, net of retirements, during the first fiscal half of 2000 and 1999, respectively.
 We expect to spend approximately \$25 to \$30 million for the fiscal year ending April 1, 2000.
-The primary financing activities during the first quarter of fiscal 2000 are attributable to the new debt facility entered into to fund the Vantis acquisition (see Note 5 to the Unaudited Consolidated Financial Statements).
+The primary financing activities during the first quarter of fiscal 2000 are attributable to the two credit facilities established to fund the Vantis acquisition (see Note 5 to the Unaudited Consolidated Financial Statements).